 More than half of companies say they expect their swag spend to increase this year over last year.

-Companies are looking to continue spending on swag and swag management this year and are looking to spend more and more on it.
+Companies are looking to continue spending on promotional products and swag management software this year and are looking to spend more and more on it.
 But continuing to buy cheap swag that doesn’t make an impression will not be how your company cuts through the noise.
 Marketers need to be thinking critically about how to make your swag spend efficient and effective for the purpose you’re using it for.
 Don’t just buy swag because it’s what you’ve always done.

 Create a strategy around how you’re going to scale that program to leave successful brand impressions and make the most out of the spend.